opensim-org/opensim-core/README.md

  - OpenSim's C++ libraries.
  - OpenSim's C++ examples.
  - OpenSim's command-line applications (inverse kinematics, computed muscle control, etc.).
- - OpenSim's Java and Python wrapping.
+ - OpenSim's Java and Python bindings.

 This repository does *not* include source code for the OpenSim GUI.
 The source code for the Opensim GUI can be found [here](https://github.com/opensim-org/opensim-gui).